davecoll3/GotNoBeans/TESTING.md

     </details>

 * Result
-  * The homepage navbar, image, text, and 'Shop Now' button combine to inform the user of the site purpose.
+  * The homepage navbar, image, text, and 'Shop Now' button combine to inform the user of the site's purpose.

 #### ID 7
 * Expected
-  * Site user can browse the full range of products, view the selection and make a purchase.
+  * Site users can browse the full range of products, view the selection and make a purchase.

 * Testing
     <details><summary>Site User Testing: Product Browsing</summary>